Everything you need to know about rose gardening

-That doesn't mean an easy to care rose doesn't look and smell good.
+It doesn't mean an easy to care rose doesn't look and smell good.
 Thousands of different sorts are available and many of them are easy and trouble-free to grow.
-Check out my easy to grow and colorful performers.

-Anyway, the United States Department of Agriculture (USDA) has developed a Plant Hardiness Zone Map, which will help you with your plant selection.
+The United States Department of Agriculture (USDA) has developed a Plant Hardiness Zone Map, which will help you with your plant selection.

 Have you ever heard about roses are children of the sun?

 Read more about how to choose the best location for your roses and find a useful and free checklist for how to choose a location.

 Either you already grow roses or you want to brighten your day with some colorful flowers, I am sure you will find something that will meet your needs.